fmidev/cryoscope-smart/README.md

 See https://github.com/fmidev/cryoscope-smartmet for server configuration and workflows.

+See [the official SmartMet server documentation](https://github.com/fmidev/smartmet-server) for more details.

 [Note: This repository is a work in progress during summer 2025.]

 ## Documentation